kate-wood/docs/docs/tutorial/07-add-components.md

 If all these files are dev files (test files, etc.) then a dependency will be considered as a dev dependency even though it is not listed as such.
 Learn more about it [here](/dependencies/dependency-policies).
 :::

-### Add a component that is dependant on other components
+### Add a component that is dependent on other components

 Our project has one component left to be tracked: 'tech-jokes-viewer'.